devisis/rock-paper-scissors-lizard-spock/README.md

 ## Technologies Used

- - HTML
+ - HTML used for the markup text
- - CSS
+ - CSS used for style
  - JS
+ - GIT version control and commit messages
  - Gitpod
- - GitHub
+ - GitHub used for the IDE
  - [invision](https://www.invisionapp.com/) To create wireframes.
- - [W3Schools](https://www.w3schools.com/) for help with the model.

 ## Testing